marcusoftnet/marcusoftnet.github.io/_posts/2015-07-30-ca--minutes-on-root-cause-analysis.md

 Throughout all the things I've talked about in this series; mission, vision, strategic plans and kanban there's a underlying concept.
 We want to improve.
 We want to be better in achieving our vision.

 If you want to improve you will have to be great in fixing problems.
-Not only fixing the problems but the actual underlying reason for the problem to occured in the first place.
+Not only fixing the problems but the actual underlying reason for the problem to occurred in the first place.

 Root cause analysis is a powerful tool for doing that.
 This is what I talk about in this presentation.